lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 Cyanobacteria that fix nitrogen may share this trait with a host organism through symbiotic associations.
 The hosts may be plants like cycads, bryophytes and ferns, or other eukaryotes such as lichens, sponges and protists.
-These symbioses take many forms as summarised in Chapter 16 of @Adams2013.
+The origin of host-cyanobacteria symbioses predates the origin of landplants [@Warshan2018], and these symbioses take many forms as summarised in Chapter 16 of @Adams2013.
 Here we regard only plant-cyanobacterial symbioses.
 The fixation of N~2~ may be a trait with a substantial fitness benefit to a host plant.
 Plants are often nitrogen limited in non-eutrophic landscapes, while the atmosphere contains about 78% nitrogen.